 Dewangan et al. 2021 worked for Indian Language NMT using one of the popular subword methods i.e., BPE based NMT model.
-They used ILCI dataset to derive BLEU scores for different pairs of languages.
-The authors proposed a data augmentation technique which combined NMT and SMT [26].
+They used ILCI dataset to derive BLEU scores for different pairs of languages .
+The authors proposed a data augmentation technique which combined NMT and SMT [30].

-Laskar et al. 2021 participated in Workshop on Asian Translation 2021 multimodal translation task of English to Hindi.
-An investigation was done for phrase pairs through data augmentation approach in both multimodal and textonly NMT.
-The results were evaluated by BLUE, Rankbased Intuitive Bilingual Evaluation (RIBES), and Adequacy Fluency Metrics (AMFM) which scored better than the previous works [27].
+Laskar et al. 2021 participated in 'Workshop on Asian

+Translation 2021' multimodal translation task of English to Hindi.
+An investigation was done for phrase pairs through data augmentation technique in multimodal and text-only NMT systems.
+The results were evaluated by BLUE, Rankbased Intuitive Bilingual Evaluation (RIBES), and Adequacy Fluency Metrics (AMFM) which scored better than the previous works [31].

 A Chowdhury et al. 2022 used Transfer Learning approach for translation between a low-resource Indian language called Lambani and other Indian languages.
-The BLEU score was improved when the TL was used and the authors have observed that freezing the initial layers of the TL model improved the BLUE score further [28].
+The BLEU score was improved when the TL was used and the authors have observed that freezing the initial layers of the TL model improved the BLUE score further [32].